Information in this Post

-- First, calculate an hourly rate for yourself and your team.
-This will be the labour cost.
-Make sure you factor in things like base salary, earnings targets/bonuses, mandatory employer costs such as Employers National Insurance and Pension contributions.
+- First, you will need to calculate an hourly rate for yourself and your team.
+This is the labour cost.
+You will want to factor in base salary, earnings, targets/bonuses, mandatory and all employer costs such as Employers National Insurance and Pension contributions.

 - Next, consider the materials that you’ll need for the job.
-Don’t be afraid to add some mark-up to these materials – after all, you’ll be selecting, ordering and handling those materials as part of the project.
+Plus any mark-up to these materials – after all, you’ll be selecting, ordering and handling those materials as part of the project.

-- Add in allocation of business overhead to cover all other business running costs inc
+- Add in allocation of business overhead costs, including any additional business running costs.

-- Marketing for your business and the cost to acquire the customer
+- Marketing for your business, what you will need to spend to acquire your customer base.

 - The cost of insurance and equipment for your team.